 13. Referrals and Risk Assessment

 It can be difficult to discuss obesity with parents who may be hostile, unreceptive or who lack capacity to recognise the safeguarding implications.
 Regardless, the protection and welfare of the child is the priority and it is everyone’s responsibility to act on their concerns.
 It is likely that professionals will have attempted to engage families over a period of time.

-All referrals should go through the Multi-Agency Safeguarding Hub, (MASH) using the NSCB1 referral form, with the parents’/carers consent unless there are significant safeguarding concerns (see Legal Framework above).
+Concerns should be raised with the Children’s Advice and Duty Service (CADS), with the parents’/carers consent unless there are significant safeguarding concerns (see Legal Framework above).
 Any professional considering referring a child where the safeguarding concerns are linked to obesity should consider the contents of this policy and refer to the Threshold Guide before making the referral, specifically safeguarding indicators and triggers.

 To aid professionals in making this decision an analysis tool has been developed and is attached: